alrokayan/kubecsv/README.md

 ### INPUT: `deploy.csv`
 ![homelab.csv.png](assets/images/csv/homelab.csv.png)
-*`deploy.csv` is a csv file as an input.
+*`deploy.csv` is an input csv file.
 Step `4` in the script will *autogenerate* one for you based on a set of questionnaires, also you can find several csv files as example in `examples` folder of this repo*

 ### OUTPUT: k8s
 ![homelab.csv.png](assets/images/results/homelab.csv.png)
-*That's the result after the deployment of `homelab.csv` file (the csv file must be renamed to `deploy.csv` and moved to the same directory where the `kubecsv` script is running)*
+*That's the result after the deployment of `homelab-dhcp.csv` or `homelab-static.csv` file (the csv file must be renamed to `deploy.csv` and moved to the same directory where the `kubecsv` script is running)*

 ---
 ## HOW TO CREATE A K8S CLUSTER AND DEPLOY APPS?